waldur/waldur-homeport/README.md

 ### Run modes tests

-Execute `grunt testAllModes` to run tests for each configuration mode.
-Uncomment `/*'protractor_webdriver:test',*/` to start standalone selenium webserver
+Execute `grunt testModes` to run tests for each configuration mode.

 ### Run selected file on current develop server